Repotting Snake Plants: The Mix To Use & How To Do It

 Here’s the Sanseviera “Laurentii” out of the pot.
 You can see the thick rhizomes – they store water along with the roots & leaves.

 Gather your soil mix materials.
-(Sometimes I mix them up ahead, and other times in the pot as I go along.
+Sometimes, I mix them up ahead, and other times, I mix them in the pot as I go along.

-Once the plant is out of the pot, measure how much soil mix you’ll need to raise the top of the root ball up to 1/2″ to 1″ below the top of the new pot.
-Add the mix in.
+Once the entire plant is out of the pot, measure how much soil mix you’ll need to raise the top of the root ball to about 1/2″ above the rim of the new pot.
+The weight of the plant will eventually pull it down in the light mix.
+Then, add the new soil mix.

-Place the plant in the pot and fill in around the sides with mix.
+Place the plant in the pot and fill in around the sides with the mix.

-Top with a thin layer of worm compost.
+Top with a thin layer of worm compost and/or compost.

 Snake Plant Care After Repotting

 Snake Plants don’t mind being tight in their pots.
-They actually seem to do better if a bit pot bound.
-I’ve seen quite a few which have actually broken their grow pots and they look just fine.
+They actually do better if the root system is a bit pot-bound.
+I’ve seen quite a few root-bound plants actually break their grow pots, and they’re growing just fine.
+Of course, a bigger pot would be appreciated!

-I have a couple of Snake Plants that I haven’t repotted for over 5 years.
-Don’t rush to repot yours unless it’s looking stressed or it’s cracked the grow pot.
+I have a few Snake Plants I haven’t repotted for over five years.
+Don’t rush to repot yours unless it looks stressed or has cracked the grow pot.

-two grow pots, 1 taller than the other
+Two plastic grow pots, 1 taller than the other, sit side by side.

 These 2 grow pots are approximately the same diameter.
-The 1 on the right would be better for repotting a medium-sized Snake Plant because it’s shallower.
+The plastic pot on the right would be better for repotting a medium-sized Snake Plant because it’s shallower.

 What kind of soil do Snake Plants like?

-Snake Plants like a chunky soil mix that drains freely & is well aerated.
-They store water in their rhizomes and thick leaves so you don’t want the soil to stay consistently wet.
+Houseplants appreciate fresh soil at some point.
+Snake Plants like a chunky soil mix that drains freely and is well aerated.
+They store water in their rhizomes and thick leaves, so you don’t want the soil to stay consistently wet.
+I always use potting soil combined with succulent potting mix.

 Can I use regular potting soil for Snake Plants?

-I wouldn’t recommend repotting one in straight potting soil because it could be too heavy.
-Add pumice, perlite or pebbles to up the ante on the drainage & aeration factors.
-See “Soil” for more details on these amendments.
+I wouldn’t recommend using straight potting soil because it could be too heavy and hold too much water.
+You want to use a well-draining soil mix.
+Add pumice, perlite, or pebbles to up the ante on drainage and aeration.
+See the “Soil” section for more details on these amendments.

 When should you repot a Snake Plant?

-If the grow pot is cracked, that’s 1 sign it needs repotting.
-As a general rule, I repot my Snake Plants every 4-6 years.
+If the grow pot is cracked, that’s one sign it needs repotting.
+Generally, I repot my Snake Plants every 4-6 years.

 Do Snake Plants like to be crowded?